When do puppies lose their teeth? What to expect from puppy teething

 Why do puppies lose their teeth?

 Puppies, like human babies, are born without teeth.
 At three weeks old they develop their first set of teeth, their "deciduous teeth".
-You'll probably call them as "puppy teeth", "milk teeth", or "baby teeth".
+You'll probably call them "puppy teeth", "milk teeth", or "baby teeth".

 These puppy teeth are temporary.
 As they grow, they'll lose their baby teeth and replace them with permanent adult teeth.